CAIIB Previous Year Question Paper, Download Free PDF

 What is the level of the CAIIB paper?

-Numerical questions are mostly formula-driven and manageable.
-Case-study questions require careful reading because options can be close.
-The difficulty level slightly varies from paper to paper depending on the nature of the subject.
+Numerical questions are mainly formula-based and can be solved with proper practice.
+Case-study questions require careful reading as the options are often very close.
+The difficulty level may vary slightly from paper to paper depending on the subject.

 PaperLevel Observed